 - Place all ingredients into a blender except the flour and chocolate chips, if using.

-- Blend until very smooth, stopping to scrape down the sides of the bowls as needed.
+- Blend until very smooth, stopping to scrape down the sides of the bowl as needed.
 You want the greens to be very finely blended in so the batter is green, as if you were making a smoothie.

 - Pulse in the flour just to combine, or stir it in gently.